A Graph Theory Primer

 One can see that the definition is less flexible than seems.
 The properties of a rooted DAG actually imply that there are zero arrows leaving the root vertex, and one arrow leaving any other vertex.
 A node that has no arrow going *into* it is called a *tip* or a *leaf*.

-Given any node beside the root, we call the nodes it is pointing at its parent.
-Given any node that is not a tip, we call the nodes pointing at it its children.
+Given any node beside the root, we call the nodes it is pointing at its *parent.* Given any node that is not a tip, we call the nodes pointing at it its children.
 Note that a vertex can have many children but only one parent.
-Hence, for any non-root vertex BB we can define without ambiguity that B.ParentB.Parent is the unique vertex that BB points to:
+Hence, for any non-root vertex $$B$$ we can define without ambiguity that $$B.Parent$$ is the *unique* vertex that $$B$$ points to:

 In pretty much any graph theory book you open, you will find an *opposite* convention.
 Trees are either undirected, or directed with the arrows pointing *away from the root*, making the parents further from the root than the children.
 This is not because computer scientists think that trees grow from foliage to root, but because trees are often used to describe many possible routes that all converge to the same conclusion, and from this vantage the root is the "end of time" and not the "beginning of time".
 However, in this book we assume that the root is the oldest block, encouraging an inverse convention.

-Note that in a rooted tree there is only one path from any (non-root) vertex to the root (in the exercises you will show the converse, that a rooted DAG where there's only one path from any non-root vertex to the root is a tree).
-We call this path the chain of BB, and denote it B.ChainB.Chain.
+Note that in a rooted tree there is only *one* path from any (non-root) vertex to the root (in the exercises you will show the converse, that a rooted DAG where there's only one path from any non-root vertex to the root is a tree).
+We call this path the *chain* of $$B$$, and denote it $$B.Chain$$.